Crunching the numbers: GHS seniors required to take personal finance, following passage of LB452

 People are also reading…

-Seniors Bella Longoria and Katelyn Peterson are currently enrolled in the semester course this fall.
+Seniors Bella Longoria and Kaitlyn Peterson are currently enrolled in the semester course this fall.

 “I was planning on taking it regardless of the requirement because I wanted to better learn how to finance myself for college next year,” Peterson said.